Before commenting on a proposed development, be sure you:

 The Assessment Officer assigned to the DA will assess the application and consider each submission.
 If the assessment officer considers it necessary, they may contact you to request access to your property to view your concerns (so please always provide your contact details).

-Where more than 3 objections on a DA are not resolved by the Assessment Officer and the Applicant, there is an escalation process where DA's are delegated to the Application Assessment Panel (AAP), Development Control Committee (DCC) or to full Council for resolution.
+Where more than 3 objections on a DA are not resolved by the Assessment Officer and the Applicant, or the application is of a more complex nature, there is an escalation process where DAs are delegated to the Application Assessment Panel (AAP), Woollahra Local Planning Panel (WLPP) or the Sydney Eastern City Planning Panel.
 More information about determination (approval or rejection).

 A Notice of Determination (approval or rejection) is given to the Applicant and to each person who made a comment or objection on the DA.
 The Notice of Determination sets out the terms of the consent, appeal rights and conditions.
 Or, in the case of a refusal, the reasons for refusal.
 More on how we make a determination.